Forsaking The Body +

 Loaners and Hyper Spiritualists

 It has been my experience that I tend to judge myself more according to my intentions and desires than my actions.
 At the same time, I tend to judge those around me according to their actions.
 Such tendencies can easily lead to spiritual snobbery, and indeed it has with me.
 But it’s far more complicated than just that.
 I’ve given to you only a couple of factors.
 There are more.
-So let me add another.
+So let me add another as an example.
 We all, being just one part of Jesus’ Body, naturally see and experience things differently.
 So we can tend to hold everyone else to standards that we like, because of the gifts God has given us, while at the same time giving ourselves a pass on other important things.
 And sometimes when the rest of our congregation doesn’t snap-to in a way that we think they ought, why we up and leave because who wants to “worship” with a bunch of spiritual failures who aren’t serious about God?
+Well that’s a hyper spiritual mentality, and it’s wrong.

 I’ve done no research on this.
 I can’t say whether “church hopping” has ever been as prevalent as it is now, but I don’t think it has.
 Church is in many ways like marriage.
-A friend told me before I married your mom to keep both eyes wide open before we were married and to close one afterward.
+A friend told me before I married your mom to keep both eyes wide open before the wedding, and afterward to close one.
 A prospective local body should be approached in the same way before you sign on with it.
 And once you do, I promise you that you will find plenty of reasons to keep that one eye closed.
 But your church is also like your wife or husband in that you don’t just up and leave because of a few problems.
-It really is a part of your larger family, and if your blood relatives are not believers, then the Church is actually more your family than your kin are.
+It really is a part of your larger family.

 But I can tell you with all confidence to never abandon God’s Church altogether.
 We are meant to be in fellowship with our brothers and sisters.
 And just so you know, sitting through sermons once a week doesn’t qualify as fellowship.
 We refer to our brothers and sisters in Christ as brother and sister for a reason.
 We are family.
 And that family is not so different than the one with which you share your home.
 There is anger, flare-ups, grudges, unforgiveness, moodiness, and failures of every sort.
 But there is also happiness, restoration, forgiveness, joy, laughter, celebration, and relationship.
 You get the whole gamut with both your family at home and at Church.
 So we don’t cut and run from our family, and we don’t cut and run from our fellowship in unhappy times.
 That’s just how it goes.